jrsarath/Cynide/README.md

-# Cynide - The kill switch
+# Cynide - The Failsafe
 a PHP class to backup, disable, destroy, or completely erase PHP applications remotely in special cases.
 ### Goals